 - Photocopy of the passport pages showing each guest’s picture and personal information

 However, note that without a Russian Tourist Visa, visitation is limited to the period of the excursion and guests will not be permitted to leave the ship outside of the tour hours.
 Guests who wish to sightsee independently must obtain an individual Russian Tourist Visa before leaving home.
 Companies such as PassportVisasExpress.com can expedite the visa for you.

-Disney Cruise Line has an online system that allows guests to make advance reservations for Palo and/or Remy (the adults-only restaurants onboard) as well as shore excursions, spa treatments, Bibbidi Bobbidi Boutique and babysitting.
+Disney Cruise Line has an online system that allows guests to make advance reservations for Palo and/or Remy (the adults-only restaurants onboard) as well as shore excursions, spa treatments, Bibbidi Bobbidi Boutique, popular character breakfasts and meetings, and babysitting.
 In addition, you can do advance registration online for the kids’ clubs.

 In order to use this service, your cruise must be paid in full.

 - Platinum Castaway Club members (repeat Disney Cruise Line passengers who have been on 10 or more previous Disney cruises) and those who are staying in Concierge cabins can make their online reservations up to 120 days prior to embarkation.
 (And in fact, people staying in Concierge can tell the shoreside concierges in advance what they want, and the concierges will book them at the earliest possible point, effectively ahead of even the Platinum members.)

 - Gold Castaway Club members (repeat Disney Cruise Line passengers who have been on 5-9 previous Disney cruises) can make their online reservations up to 105 days prior to embarkation.